danny-fla/Python-Roulette/README.md

 - Calculating and displaying winnings based on the bet and outcome of the roulette wheel spin gives the user feedback, provides them a reward and facilitates financial management.
 - It gives the user a sense of satisfation and meaningness which further contributes to the game's enjoyability.

+## Betting history tracking:

+- After the end of each spin of the wheel the user's bet and stake along with the outcome of the bet is displayed to the user.
+- This provides the user with a comprehensive overview of their betting activity throughout the game.

 ## Update account balance:
 - This is crucial for allowing the user to make in-game decision, offers financial management and provides the user with fulfiment when they are successful.
 - They can then use this information to make informed choices based on their earnings or losses.